Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 For a local development instance, skip this step - just run `./script/server` to get both the app server,  websocket server and magent server on the right ports.

-run `bundle exec ruby ./script/websocket_server` to start the websocket server on port 8080.
-Change the port in config/app_config.yml. run` bundle exec magent start --log-path=log/` to start magent. magent has some options, try -h.
+Run `bundle exec ruby ./script/websocket_server` to start the websocket server on port 8080.
+Change the port in config/app_config.yml.

+Run` bundle exec magent start --log-path=log/` to start magent. magent has some options, try -h.

 ### Logging in with a sample user